THE STORY BEHIND WAWCAS

 Gauri Rana – Local Program Leader, Lamjung

-Dipa Adhikari – Local Program Leader, Tanahun
+Dipa Adhikari – Team Leader, Tanahun

 Bibek Pariyar – Finance Officer